Table of Contents

 Yoga as an effective diabetes therapy, because:

-- The quality of life for people with diabetes who regularly practice yoga is dramatically improving.
+- Yoga can be done in your room.
+The quality of life for people with diabetes who regularly practice yoga is dramatically improving.

 - The integrated method of yoga to incorporate physical activity with other lifestyle changes — such as relaxing the body, breathing exercises, diet, routine building, relaxation, and stress reduction can help people with diabetes improve their overall health.